hydroserver2/hydroserver/docs/deployment/aws-deployment-terraform.md

 ## Create an AWS Account
 1. Create an [AWS](https://aws.amazon.com/) account if you don't already have one.
-2. Create an IAM account to manage HydroServer deployments, granting it the following permissions policies: AmazonS3FullAccess, AWSWAFFullAccess, CloudFrontFullAccess, and AdministratorAccess-AWSElasticBeanstalk.
-You can also create custom permissions policies if you need additional restrictions.
+2. Follow [these instruction](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to configure GitHub's OIDC for your AWS account.
+All workflows in the github-ops repository are set up to use this authentication method.
-3. Generate an Access Key for the IAM user.
+3. Create an IAM role for managing HydroServer deployments with Terraform.
+You will need to follow the instructions in the previous step to configure a trust policy between AWS and ***your forked hydroserver-ops*** repository and user account or organization.
+Grant it the following permissions policies: AmazonS3FullAccess, AWSWAFFullAccess, CloudFrontFullAccess, and AdministratorAccess-AWSElasticBeanstalk.
+You can also create custom permissions policies if you want to enforce additional restrictions.
-4. Create environment secrets in your GitHub environment called AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY for the IAM Access Key you just created.
+4. Create environment variables in your GitHub environment called AWS_ACCOUNT_ID and AWS_IAM_ROLE for your AWS account ID and the name of the IAM role you created in the previous step.
-5. Manually create an S3 bucket named "hydroserver-terraform-backend" in your AWS account.
+5. Create an S3 bucket named "hydroserver-terraform-backend" in your AWS account.
 Use the default settings and make sure it is not publicly accessible.
-Terraform will use this bucket to manage your deployments and store credentials you'll need to access later.
+Terraform will use this bucket to manage your deployments and store sensitive credentials you'll need to access later.

 ## Set Up Timescale Cloud Account
 1. Create a [Timescale Cloud](https://www.timescale.com/) account and project.
 Take note of your project ID.